BANDS

 In 2013, MSD returned to the studio to record their second album, “Music Is Dead”.
 However, tensions within the band and financial strains had delayed completion of the album by several years.
 It was finally released in 2016, with a varied lineup, a revitalized post-punk sound, an increasing political edge, and a dynamic range of experimentation.
 They followed up the release of “Music Is Dead” with a brief but successful west coast tour.
 And in early 2017, O’Blivion helped organize Rock Against Racism, a scaled-down revival of the historic 1976 benefit show, in cooperation with local activist groups.
 It was a move that would create lasting ties with the antifascist movement, while unfortunately alienating his bandmates, whom were less than approving of this leftist association.

 Shortly after, in 2017, personal, political, and creative tensions seemed to all come to a head at once within the band.
-Monty O’Blivion, frustrated with the lack of participation from the rest of the band, wrote and self-recorded a 6-track EP called “So Much For The Tolerant Left”.
+Monty O’Blivion, frustrated from competing for the rest of the band’s time, wrote and self-recorded a 6-track EP called “So Much For The Tolerant Left”.
 When the band was presented with the recording, they staged an “intervention-style” gathering to present O’Blivion with an ultimatum: scrap the record, or the band quits.
 After he refused to abandon the EP, urging them to have faith in the work, several core members parted ways with O’Blivion, citing a desire to dissociate with his outspoken political views and activist collaborations in pursuit of more lighthearted ventures.
 He subsequently left The Limit Club, and spent the remainder of the year performing with long time friend/original MSD trombone player, Jhef Zurx.
 The duo collaborated live with several Phoenix-area electronic and punk artists, such as J. of Recycling Lost Cities and Kameron Fein of Careless and the Coyotes.

 Later that year, Monty moved back to Los Angeles, where he continues booking KBOR shows, composing music and performing.
-His debut solo album “Autonomously Yours”, is now available on all streaming platforms.
-With rumors of a second album already completed, and other KBOR projects in the works, the future is looking better than ever.
+His debut solo album “Autonomously Yours” was released followed by several other full-length albums all through KBOR.

 Bedroom rocker